k8gb-io/k8gb/docs/deploy_infoblox.md

 * Ideally you should already see that `Healthy Records` of `podinfo.cloud.example.com` return the records from __both__ of the clusters.
 Otherwise, give it a couple of minutes to sync up.

-* Now you can check the DNS repsonses the same way as before.
+* Now you can check the DNS responses the same way as before.
 ```sh
 dig +short podinfo.cloud.example.com
 172.17.0.8